-Diana Clark is an elephant enthusiast and a first-year fiction writer at UNCW, with special love for LGBTQIA+ literature, magical realism, and sci-fi.
-You can find her work over at The St. Sebastian Review, Broad! – (a gentleperson’s magazine), and Persephone’s Daughters.
+Diana Clark is an elephant enthusiast and first-year fiction writer at UNCW, with a special love for LGBTQIA+ literature, magical realism, and sci-fi.
+You can find her work at The St. Sebastian Review, Broad! – (a gentleperson’s magazine), and Persephone’s Daughters.
 Her piece “Singed” was nominated for the Pushcart Prize in 2015.

 Lead image: “Wood Nymph” (via Flickr user Rachel James)